Recording studio: Multi-track recording

 With the introduction of multi-track recording, it became possible to record instruments and singers separately and at different times on different tracks on tape.
 In the mid-20th century, recordings were analog, made on 1/4-inch or 1/2-inch magnetic tape, or, more rarely, on 35 mm magnetic film, with multitrack recording reaching 8 tracks in the 1950s, 16 in 1968, and 32 in the 1970s.
-The commonest such tape is the 2-inch analog, capable of containing up to 24 individual tracks.
-Throughout the 1960s many pop classics were still recorded live in a single take.
-In the 1970s the large recording companies began to adopt multi-track recording and the emphasis shifted to isolation and sound-proofing, with treatments like echo and reverberation added separately during the mixing process, rather than being blended in during the recording.
+The most common such tape is the 2-inch analog, capable of containing up to 24 individual tracks.
+Throughout the 1960s, many pop classics were still recorded live in a single take.
+In the 1970s, the large recording companies began to adopt multi-track recording and the emphasis shifted to isolation and soundproofing, with treatments like echo and reverberation added separately during the mixing process, rather than being blended in during the recording.
 Generally, after an audio mix is set up on a 24-track tape machine, the tracks are played back together, mixed and sent to a different machine, which records the combined signals (called printing) to a 1/2-inch two-track stereo tape, called a master.

 Before digital recording, the total number of available tracks onto which one could record was measured in multiples of 24, based on the number of 24-track tape machines being used.
 Most recording studios now use digital recording equipment, which limits the number of available tracks only on the basis of the mixing console's or computer hardware interface's capacity and the ability of the hardware to cope with processing demands.
 Analog tape machines are still used in some cases for their unique sonic characteristics.